GarettPF/GarettPF.github.io/README.md

 Hackathon Project that was done within 24 hours
 - This is a webapp that was designed to implement Augmented Reality and make education more interactive for those who don't have access to certain materials that help students learn.
+This is meant for mobile use only.

 # Team
  - Garett Pascual-Folster | Augmented Reality & UI